25-26J-434/k8s-runtime-aware-ebpf-orchestration/component-2/README.md

 # Component 2 – Intent-Aware Traffic Routing

-This guide isolates Component 2 so you can continue building the intent-aware/same-node routing logic on top of the telemetry provided by Component 1.
+This guide isolates Component 2 so you can continue building the intent-aware routing logic (same-node **and** node-to-node) on top of the telemetry provided by Component 1.

 ## Where Component 2 Lives

 ```
 component-2/
   README.md             # This file – high-level flow for routing work
-  manifests/            # (future) Overlays specific to routing tests
+  manifests/            # Overlays specific to routing tests (e.g., multi-node Kind)
   experiments/          # (future) Test plans, captures, lab notes
 daemon/pkg/plugins/routing/
   latency_router.go     # Sample latency-based router using telemetry